ibm-cloud-architecture/refarch-eda/docs/kafka/readme.md

 The figure below illustrates one topic having multiple partitions, replicated within the broker cluster:
 ![](./images/kafka-topic-partition.png)

 ### Use cases

 The typical use cases where **Kafka** helps are:

 * Aggregation of event coming from multiple producers.
 * Monitor distributed applications to produce centralized feed of operational data.
 * Logs collector from multiple services
 * Manage loosely coupled communication between microservices.
 (See [this note](https://github.com/ibm-cloud-architecture/refarch-integration/blob/master/docs/service-mesh.md#asynchronous-loosely-coupled-solution-using-events) I present a way to support a service mesh solution using asynchronous event)

 ## Kafka Stream Details

 I recommend reading this excellent introduction from Jay Kreps @confluent: [Kafka stream made simple](https://www.confluent.io/blog/introducing-kafka-streams-stream-processing-made-simple/) to get familiar of why Kafka stream.

 **Kafka** Stream has the following capabilities:

 * embedded library for your application to use.
 * integrates tables of state with streams of events.
-* consumes continuous real time flow of records and publish new flow.
+* consumes continuous real time flows of records and publish new flows.
 * supports exactly-once processing semantics to guarantee that each record will be processed once and only once even when there is a failure.
 * Stream APIs transform, aggregate and enrich data, per record with milli second latency, from one topic to another one.
 * supports stateful and windowing operations by processing one record at a time.